Retford: Other buildings of note

-A large number of buildings in the Retford Conservation area are listed buildings.
+The town does not have any Grade I listed buildings (the highest level of protection), but has six Grade II* and 123 Grade II listed buildings.

 Spa Common

 There were originally two commons in Retford - Spa Common and Far Common.
-Today only Spa Common remains.
-It is located behind Carolgate, lying adjacent to the Chesterfield Canal.
-The common gets its name because there used to be a spa in the North East corner of the common.
+Today only Spa Common remains, which is located behind Carolgate, adjacent to the Chesterfield Canal.

-Retford sits on Artesian aquifer - with rain water filtering through the Bunter sandstone.
+Retford sits on an Artesian aquifer – with rain water filtering through the Bunter sandstone.
 Before mains water was established, most houses had their own wells or used communal wells.
-One of these wells was located on what is now called Spa Common.
+One of these wells was in the North East corner of what came to be known as Spa Common.
 The water from this well developed a reputation for being able to cure various ailments whether drunk or used to wash in.
 An article in The Retford Times newspaper (5 July 1957) that was compiled from the notes of the historian, John Piercy, noted that he had personally tried the water and said it was red in colour and tasted of ink.

 J.C.
 Short MD, writing in 1734, says that at that time the water on Spa Common bubbled to the surface inside a handsome freestone basin which itself was enclosed in a pleasant, decorated building shaped like a pyramid.
 He says that the red colour of the water was probably the result of iron oxide, and that it developed a white scum on the surface when left standing, due to the presence of gypsum.

 The building mentioned by Short was later demolished by John Kirke and John Hutchinson, according to Piercy, before Robert Hudson re-opened the well.
 This building was also subsequently demolished and today there is no trace of the spa on the Common.

 Religion and places of worship

-A circle 30 miles in diameter drawn around Retford encompasses an area that has had an enormous global impact on Christianity.
+Retford and its rural district contain a large number of historic churches.
+The area has a strong nonconformist tradition.
+It is said that if you draw a circle 30 miles in diameter around Retford, the area encompassed has had a singularly important global impact on Christianity.
 Every English-speaking nonconformist church in the world can trace its origins back to this area.